j. Provisions and contingent liabilities

 34. Restructuring

-After considering the effect of Scheme of Restructuring and Arrangement approved by the Delhi High Court vide its order dated October 29, 2003 under section 391-394 of the Companies Act, 1956 (Act) and subsequent modification there to vide Delhi High Court order dated April 28, 2011 (hereinafter referred to as SORA), the Company had complied with the debt repayment obligations including in respect of debentures, deposits, loans and related interest and where such amount has not been claimed by the concerned party, deposited an equivalent amount into a ‘No Lien /Designated Account’ with scheduled banks.
+After considering the effect of Scheme of Restructuring and Arrangement approved by the Delhi High Court vide its order dated October 29, 2003 under section 391-394 of the Companies Act, 1956 (Act) and subsequent modification there to vide Delhi High Court order dated April 28, 2011 (hereinafter Referred to as SORA), the Company had complied with the debt repayment obligations including in respect of debentures, deposits, loans and related interest and where such amount has not been claimed by the concerned party, deposited an equivalent amount into a ‘No Lien /Designated Account’ with scheduled banks.
 Aggregate of amount so deposited as at the year-end is Rs.
-2.65 lakh (March 31, 2023: Rs.
+2.65 lakh (March 31, 2024: Rs.
 2.65 lakh).
 In terms of SORA, the Company will not dispose off it’s shareholding in Purearth Infrastructure Limited until the completion of the land development project at Bara Hindu Rao Kishan Ganj, Delhi.

-35A.
-The Holding Company holds 1,78,53,605 equity shares in Purearth Infrastructure Limited (PIL), a Joint Venture Company which constitute 16.56% holding of paid up equity share capital of PIL.
+35. The Company holds 1,71,21,608 (FY 2023-24 1,71,21,608) equity shares in Purearth Infrastructure Limited (PIL), a Joint Venture Company which constitute 16.56% holding of paid up equity share capital of PIL.

-The Holding Company tendered its shareholding in PIL to the extent of 7,31,997 equity shares as eligible under the said buy-back scheme and received Rs.431.88 lakh during the month of March, 2024 towards the consideration for tendering the said 7,31,997 shares of PIL.
+In previous year the shareholders of PIL in their Extra-Ordinary General Meeting held on 20.02.2024 approved the buy-back of upto 44,19,800 equity shares equivalent to 4.10% of shareholding of PIL at Rs.59/- per equity share.
+The Company tendered its shareholding in PIL to the extent of 7,31,997 equity shares as eligible under the said buy-back scheme and received Rs.431.88 lakh during the month of March, 2024 towards the consideration for tendering the said 7,31,997 shares of PIL.

-36. The Company is in process of developing its 68.35 acres of land situated in the revenue state of Village Bir Hisar, Sector-23, Hisar, Haryana (referred as Hisar land).
+36A The Company is in process of developing its 68.35 acres of land situated in the revenue state of Village Bir Hisar, Sector-23, Hisar, Haryana (Referred as Hisar land).
 The Company has signed a joint development agreement in this regard on 11th August, 2022 with a party which is subject to fulfilment of certain terms and conditions by the said party as well as receipt of regulatory approvals.
-In this connection, the Company has received a license no.179 of 2022 in joint development with the said party on November 10, 2022 in respect of 67.275 acres of said Hisar land (referred as Project land) under Regulation of Urban Area Act, 1975 for setting up of affordable residential plotted colony under Deen Dayal Jan Awas Yojana-2016 (referred as Project).
+In this connection, the Company has received a license no.179 of 2022 in joint development with the said party on November 10, 2022 in respect of 67.275 acres of said Hisar land (Referred as Project land) under Regulation of Urban Area Act, 1975 for setting up of affordable residential plotted colony under Deen Dayal Jan Awas Yojana-2016 (Referred as Project).
 Following the receipt of said License, the Company has converted its said Project land from capital asset viz. property, plant and equipment, into stock in trade during the quarter ended 31st December 2022.

-The Director General, Town and Country Planning, Haryana however suspended the said licensee no.179 of 2022 in April-2023 taking a note that an enquiry has been initiated against the Company by Deputy Commissioner in respect of the Company’s land at Hisar.
+The Director General, Town and Country Planning, Haryana, however suspended the said licensee no.179 of 2022 in April-2023 taking a note that an enquiry has been initiated against the Company by Deputy Commissioner in respect of the Company’s land at Hisar.

-As per said order, the licensee is directed not to carry out any development work in the Colony and also not to create another third party rights unless the said suspension is revoked.
+As per said order, the licensee is directed not to carry out any development work in the colony and also not to create another third party rights unless the said suspension is revoked.
 The Company along with the Developer is putting in earnest efforts to take up the matter with the concerned authorities.
 However the said matter of revocation of the license remains pending.
 The Company as well as the Developer are hopeful that the requested revocation of the suspension order will be acceded to by the authorities and that the development work on the land shall start soon thereafter and both parties are making endeavors to have this matter resolved at the earliest.

 The matter remains pending as on date of approval of these audited financial statements.